-If you mix plenty of pitted black cherries into what may be best described as a slightly thick crêpe batter, you will have the makings of clafoutis Limousin, a type of cake from rural southern central France that takes its name from clafir, a dialect word meaning “to fill.”
-And fill it does—not least because it’s so good that one’s tendency is to ask for seconds and thirds. —Corinne Trang, from Not Cherry Pie" (May/June 1998)
+If you mix plenty of black cherries into what may be best described as a slightly thick crêpe batter, you will have the makings of clafoutis Limousin, a type of eggy cake from rural southern central France that takes its name from clafir, a dialect word meaning “to fill.”
+And fill it does—not least because it’s so good that one’s tendency is to ask for seconds and thirds.

-2. Pour batter into buttered skillet, then distribute cherries evenly over top.
-Bake until a skewer inserted into batter comes out clean and a golden brown crust has formed on top and bottom of clafoutis, about 30 minutes.
-Dust with confectioners’ sugar before serving.
+- Bake until a skewer inserted into the center comes out clean and a golden brown crust has formed on the top and bottom of the clafoutis, 35–40 minutes.
+Let the clafoutis cool to room temperature in the skillet.
+Dust with confectioners’ sugar, cut into wedges, and serve.